adelbibi/website2.0/content/post/oxford_vc_breakthrough_researcher_award_2026/index.md

 ---
-title: Oxford University Vice Chancellors Breakthrough Researcher Award
+title: Nominated for Oxford University Vice Chancellors Breakthrough Researcher Award
 subtitle: Recognizing early-career researchers who have made a significant impact at the University, for breakthrough research in Agentic AI Safety and Security.

 # Summary for listings and search engines